Jaratkaru: Marriage

 Vasuki, the king of the nagas (serpents), awaits the arrival of the sage.
 As advised by the god Brahma, Vasuki has planned the marriage of his younger sister (known as Manasa in later texts) to Jaratkaru, the great seer in order to counter the curse given by the mother of the snakes, Kadru.
 She had cursed the snakes to be burnt at the yajna (fire-sacrifice) of Janamejaya.
 Brahma prophesied that the son of Jaratkaru and Manasa would stop the sacrifice, rescuing the serpents.
-Vasuki has also appointed serpents to keep a watch on the sage and report back to him when the sage decides to marry.
+Vasuki has also appointed serpents to keep watch on the sage and report back to him when the sage decides to marry.

 Vasuki emerges and offers his younger sister Manasa to the sage, who accepts her after cross-checking with his criteria.
 Vasuki also promises to support Manasa.
 After the marriage, Jaratkaru lives in the abode of the serpents with his new wife.
 Jaratkaru warns his new wife that he would abandon her and his home if she ever displeases him, so she serves her eccentric husband dutifully.
 In due course, Jaratkaru unites with Manasa, making her pregnant.

 The Brahma Vaivarta Purana portrays Manasa as the daughter of the sage Kashyapa, who is the one who betroths her to Jaratkaru.
 The marriage is never consummated as Jaratkaru even refuses to touch Manasa, and sleeps separately under a fig tree.